backdrop-contrib/minify/README.txt

      Administer > Modules
   3. Bring up the Minify configuration screens by navigating to Administer > Configuration > Performance
-  4. Selecting the Use Minified JavaScript files does not enough to improve performance, select Minify JavaScript files tab at top of the page to generate and manage minified JavaScript files
+  4. Selecting the Use Minified JavaScript files does not enough to improve performance, select Minify JavaScript files tab at top of the page to generate and manage minified JavaScript files.